Work based learning for the development of the chemistry professional.

 The Work based learning framework (as developed at Middlesex University) provides the opportunity to integrate and utilise these principles to accommodate work place projects in real world scenarios.
 A project based framework, incorporated into a rigorous academic framework, can enable learners to achieve professional qualification at different levels ranging from first degrees to

 This paper describes and critically analyses the experience at Middlesex University in developing a viable work-based framework for professions.
 The paper will also consider the relationship between the needs of the profession and the educational pathways that can be utilise to achieve a culture of continuous professional development.
 Key themes will also include the role of mentoring by a coprofessional

 to support ongoing professional practice and consideration of the practicalities of building mutual support through learning projects.

 |Item Type:||Conference or Workshop Item (Paper)|

-|Research Areas:||School of Science and Technology > Natural Sciences
+|Research Areas:||A. > School of Science and Technology > Natural Sciences

 |Date Deposited:||23 Jun 2010 15:43|